tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 ---
-title: "Book Review I Am a Strange Loop"
+title: "Book Review: I Am a Strange Loop"
 date: 2020-02-06T06:50:55-05:00
 draft: true
 ---

 *I Am a Strange Loop*, is a book by Douglas Hofstadter concerning the nature of the self.
+Published in 2007 it's a followup to his *Godel, Escher, Bach,* and an attempt to drive home the central theme of that book, which he feels was missed by and large.

-In it Hofstadter explores what he considers to be the experience of the "I", or self, and how this experience is constructed from a self-referential loop of sorts -- his *strange loop*.
+In this work Hofstadter explores what he considers to be the experience of the "I", or self, and how this experience is constructed from a self-referential loop of sorts -- his *strange loop*.

 Through the text Hofstadter uses any number of metaphors and "thought experiments" to drive home his loop.
 Or I think that this is what he's doing.
+Hofstadter's prose at times can be a little wordy but overall he communicates the meat of his message well.

-There are a few spots I think he drives home this core message, and that's in his exposition of Kurt Godel's work concerning *Principia Mathematica*, and how he showed that an entire system designed and constructed to eliminate self-reference, was actually self-referential.
+The one spot I felt Hofstadter drove home his message most effectively was his exposition of Kurt Godel's work concerning *Principia Mathematica.*  It's really pretty incredible what Godel did, which was show that an entire system architected and designed by the geniuses of the time to eliminate all self reference, was actually self-referential through and through.

-Hofstadter does a great job of showing this, even for someone like myself who hasn't really done math for a while.
+Hofstadter does a great job of explaining this, even for someone like myself who hasn't really done math for a while.
 It's pretty clever how it works, and the story behind it.
 It's these few chapters that get me really excited about reading *Godel, Escher, Bach*.
+For me, these are hands down the best chapters of the book.

+While *I Am a Strange Loop* has a lot of loopy stuff in it, this is the work that Hofstadter bases his notions of the self on, and builds his strange loop from.

 While I believe that I agree with the core premise of the book, that is, the *strange loop* is the experience of the self, I wasn't